 - Always buy level term insurance which is 10-12x times your annual salary.
 Steer clear from all other insurance products especially whole life insurance policy and others which have an investment component tied to it.

-- The books also provides a step by step method to build wealth.
+- The book also provide a step by step method to build wealth.
 It’s called the Baby Steps.

 - Don’t budget.
 Instead focus on automating your finances.
 This helps you spend guilt free.